 Built in 1192 and reconstructed after severe flooding during the Qing Dynasty, this impressive span—known as Marco Polo Bridge because it was allegedly praised by the Italian wayfarer—is Beijing's oldest bridge.
-Its 11 segmented-stone arches cross the Yongding River on what was once the Imperial Highway that linked Beijing with central China.
+Its 11 segmented-stone arches cross the Yongding River 16 km (10 miles) southwest of Beijing's Guanganmen Gate on what was once the Imperial Highway that linked Beijing with central China.
 The bridge's marble balustrades support nearly 485 carved-stone lions

 The Marco Polo Bridge is best remembered in modern times as the spot where invading Japanese armies clashed with Chinese soldiers on June 7, 1937.
 The assault began Japan's brutal eight-year occupation of eastern China, which ended with Tokyo's surrender at the end of World War II.
 The bridge has become a popular field-trip destination for Beijing students.
 On the Beijing side of the span is the Memorial Hall of the War of Resistance Against Japan.
 Below the bridge on the opposite shore, local entrepreneurs rent horses (the asking price is Y120 per hour, but you should bargain) and lead tours of the often-dry grassy riverbed.

 Near Xidaokou, Beijing, 100165, China